jyutzler/Bridge-Systems/system.md

 It also denies denies four spades after a 1♥ opening.

-It is 100% forcing so responder must be prepared for a three-card response or a rebid with only five cards.
+It is 100% forcing by an unpassed hand so responder must be prepared for a three-card response or a rebid with only five cards.

 ### Raises
-#### Basic Raises
+#### General
-   * 2 = three-card or longer heart support; 7–10 dummy points (strong enough to accept at least one game try).
+   * 2♥ = three-card or longer heart support; 7–10 dummy points (strong enough to accept at least one game try).
+   * 4♥ = usually five+ cards, a singleton or void, and fewer than 10 HCP.

+#### Bergen Raises
+   * 3♣ = mixed raise (7-10 dummy points with four or more hearts).
+      * 3♦ = game try
-   * 3 = four-card limit raise (11–12 dummy points).
+   * 3♦ = limit raise (11–12 dummy points with four or more hearts).
+   * 3♥ = weak raise (6 or fewer dummy points with four or more hearts).

+#### Passed Hands
+Bergen Raises are off.
+See Drury section if applicable.

+#### In Competition
+Bergen Raises are off in competition
+   * 3♥ = weak raise (10 or fewer dummy points with four or more hearts).
-   * 4 = usually five+ cards, a singleton or void, and fewer than 10 HCP.
+   * 4♥ = usually five+ cards, a singleton or void, and fewer than 10 HCP.
+   * Cue = Limit Raise or better (at least a good 10 dummy points and three hearts)

 #### Jacoby 2NT
 Over a 1♥ or 1♠ opening: